reframejs/reframe/readme.md

 Reframe is born out of the frustration of two conflicting intentions

- 1. I want to use a framework to quickly implement a prototype.
+ 1. I want to use a framework so that I can quickly implement a prototype.
-    And more importantly, I want to think about the application's architecture only later on and only when necessary.
-    I don't want to have to think through an entire app architecture before even starting to write one line of code.
+    And I don't want having to think through an entire app architecture before even starting to write one line of code.

  2. I don't want to use a framework because of the framework's limitations.
-    And more importantly, I don't want to get locked-in to that framework down the road.
+    And more importantly, I don't want to get locked-in to the framework down the road.

+The Reframe project is born in the belief that there can be a framework that allows to quickly implement a prototype and yet can be fully adapted to the needs of the application. while allowing you to adapt  fully adapt without locking you in down the road.

+be a new type of framework we call the "(anti-)framework".

+aims at resolving this conflict by providing a new choice.

 The question arises